-The cheapest Personal plan costs just $12 per month (billed annually) and gives you all you need to create a simple and stylish website.
+- The Personal plan is the cheapest, and gives you everything you need to create a stylish website

 WordPress is a free platform, but you’ll still need to get your wallet out to help cover other aspects of your site.
-Five main factors to think about when working out your costs are:
+The most important cost is web hosting.

-- Themes – while some themes are free, for top quality it’s worth thinking about investing in paid themes, or a designer
+- Themes: While some themes are free, for top quality, it’s worth thinking about investing in paid themes ($30-$80)

 According to Elegant Themes, a popular WordPress theme developer, setting up and running a WordPress site (without hiring any external help) could cost you anything from $200 to $1,000+.